creepersguitar/CI-project4/README.md

 - Youtube for when i had an error 500 and a heroku h10 error.
     - h10 error [video!](https://youtu.be/68iCwSmSIvA?si=1ZuDBlHXPwnbr9Au)
 - Unsplash for the main photo for [bite bait](https://unsplash.com/photos/brown-and-gray-concrete-store-nmpW_WwwVSc)
+- CI 5 project 'i think therefore i blog' section 'User stories in github projects' module to help me explain how to make a user story.
 ### Credits
  - My mentor Spencer Barribal for always providing advice and improvements that i can add to Bite bait
  - One of my old college projects for being a reliable source of information and reminding me on how to do certain parts of the design (like the entity relationship diagrams) aswell as part of the development in python.
  - My fellow peers and friends for giving me the motivation to finish this project when i have suffered with imposter syndrome
  - John from the code institute Tutor team for helping me solve an issue with error 500.
  - Other coworkers/ residents where i work at supporting me in getting this project done
+ - The Code Institute 'i think therefore i blog' module on the 5 project course to be able to get the structure of the application and the create user stories section of the readme file.
 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:
  - when i say feature i mean what you are calling your branch (step 2), and what you are commiting aswell as pushing (steps 4 and 5)